ketzalv/auto-validation-edittext/README.md

 ## Changelog

-Version 1.0.4
+Version 1.0.5
-* Fix red background color when have custom background
+* Fix several bug§

 Version 1.0.3
 * Can show a dialog with multiple options to choice like a drop down